How Your Beliefs Shape Your Life

 Values are the principles, qualities, and standards that we hold in high regard.
 They guide the way we live our lives and shape the decisions we make.
 A value can be defined as those things we consider to be worth.

 It is commonly formed by a particular belief that is related to the value of that idea.
 Some people see great value in saving forests.
 However, someone else who relies on logging of timber as a way of life may not see the same value.

-Values have a significant influence on most of the judgements we make as well as having an impact on the support we offer to others.
+Values have a significant influence on most of the judgments we make as well as having an impact on the support we offer to others.
 Common values are those that are shared by a group of people, community or culture.
-They are passed down through sources such as religious organisations, institutions, family, and even media.
+They are passed down through sources such as religious organizations, institutions, family, and even media.

 Examples of common values: